CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Abstract

 \section{Abstract}

-In federated learning, a large number of users are involved in a global learning task, in a collaborative way.
-They alternate local computations and two-way communication with a distant orchestrating server.
+In distributed optimization, a large number of machines alternate between local computations and communication with a coordinating server.
 Communication, which can be slow and costly, is the main bottleneck in this setting.
-To reduce the communication load and therefore accelerate distributed gradient descent, two strategies are popular: 1) communicate less frequently; that is, perform several iterations of \emph{local} computations between the communication rounds; and 2) communicate \emph{compressed} information instead of full-dimensional vectors.
-We propose the first algorithm for distributed optimization and federated learning, which harnesses these two strategies jointly and converges linearly to an exact solution in the strongly convex setting, with a doubly accelerated rate: our algorithm benefits from the two acceleration mechanisms provided by local training and compression, namely a better dependency on the condition number of the functions and on the dimension of the model, respectively.
+To reduce this burden and therefore accelerate distributed gradient descent, two strategies are popular: 1) communicate less frequently; that is, perform several iterations of local computations between the communication rounds; and 2) communicate compressed information instead of full-dimensional vectors.
+We propose CompressedScaffnew, the first algorithm for distributed optimization that jointly harnesses these two strategies and converges linearly to an exact solution in the strongly convex setting, with a doubly accelerated rate: it benefits from the two acceleration mechanisms provided by local training and compression, namely a better dependency on the condition number of the functions and on the dimension of the model, respectively. \keywords{Distributed optimization \and randomized algorithm \and acceleration \and local training \and compression \and communication efficiency \and federated learning} \subclass{90C25 \and 90C30 \and 68W20 \and 68W15 \and 68Q11}